ufidon/devops/labs/lab09/README.md

 **1. Description**

 Backup software employ file archivers or compressors under their hoods.
-In this lab, we are going to investigate a typical file archiver [7-zip](https://www.7-zip.org/) and a typical software packer [upx](https://upx.github.io/) (executable file archivers).
+In this lab, we are going to investigate a typical file archiver [7-zip](https://www.7-zip.org/) and a typical software packer [upx](https://upx.github.io/) (executable file archivers, optional).

 **2. Task**

 *Task 1: Benchmark 7z*

 1. (2%) Download the latest [MikeOs](http://mikeos.sourceforge.net/) or [KolibriOs](https://kolibrios.org/) or [MenuetOS](http://menuetos.net/) released in zip file, then extracted it into a folder F.
 2. (18%) Use 7-Zip GUI or command line to apply all possible compression methods (compression algorithms) on to the folder F above, in archive format 7z and zip separately.
-Draw a table to compare all compressions Use the highest compression level for each.
+Draw a table to compare all compressions.
+Use the highest compression level for each.
 Keep all other options as default.
 You table should contain 9 possibilities (2% for each):
    1. For 7z, the applicable compression methods include: LZMA, LZMA2, PPMd, BZip2
    2. For zip, the applicable compression methods include: Deflate, Defalate64, LZMA, PPMd, BZip2